 Manually you can calibrate the sound with the help of the SPL meter or the auto-calibration mics that come with almost all of the new receivers but don’t calibrate it with the help of your ears.

 Human ears are not capable of sensing tiny changes in sound waves.

 How do I get the best sound out of my home theater system?

-To get the best sound out of your theater room, you should acoustically treat the room, should have the right AV Receiver, right speakers, right speakers placement, and right sound calibration.
+To get the best sound out of your theater room, you should acoustically treat the room and should have the right AV Receiver, the right speakers, the right speakers’ placement, and the right sound calibration.